MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 The checks are flagged as **Warning** when the configurations aren't the same as what Microsoft recommends.
 There can be cases where your business needs demand the sites to be configured in a way that isn't in the **Recommended** state.

+**Note:** You can also get a security check level view under 'Site security checks'.
+This view shows every security check along with the number of sites for which the check result is - passed, failed, warning or not run.

 ## Authentication providers

 **Authentication providers** shows the list of all authentication providers that are used across the websites in your tenant, along with the count of all websites in which they're used.

 Select **Review** to see the list of websites where the specific authentication provider is used.

+## Sites with integrations

+**Sites with integrations** shows the list of all integrations with other services that are configured across the websites in your tenant, along with the count of all websites in which they're enabled.
+Currently, this view shows sites with the following integrations: i) Power BI visulaization ii) Power BI embedded service iii) SharePoint iv) CloudFlows

+Select **Review** to see the list of websites where the specific integration has been enabled.
+If you find a site where the integration should not have been enabled, please work with the site maker and remove it or disable it.

 ## Frequently Asked Questions